The Healthcare sector is bearing the fruits of Technology usage and massive digitalization in the last couple of decades.

 These medical records are owned by a specific healthcare service provider or the hospital.
 EMR is generally collected for internal usage and it remains inside the medical practice, until and unless there is an exceptional or legal situation.

-As far as the Technology aspect is concerned, the software is an integral part of an EMR system, which establishes good coordination between different procedures, department.
-EMR software takes care of reception and transfer of information between different departments while keeping the information secure and protected.
+As far as the Technology aspect is concerned, the software is an integral part of an EMR system, which establishes good coordination between different procedures, and departments.
+EMR software takes care of the reception and transfer of information between different departments while keeping the information secure and protected.

 EMR offers a plethora of benefits to Healthcare organizations and patients.